-• Manual Treatment (Vegetation Trimming by Hand)
+Manual Treatment (Hand Pulling/Trimming by Hand)

-Vegetation trimming by hand includes trimming of herbaceous target noxious weed species (i.e., grasses and forbs) with a string trimmer and removal or trimming of shrubs and trees, considered to be noxious, with a chain saw or other handheld saw.
+Herbaceous noxious weeds may be removed by hand (e.g., with a small shovel or trowel) or trimmed with a string trimmer.
+Any trees or shrubs considered to be noxious may be removed with a chain saw or other handheld saw.

-• Chemical Treatment (Herbicide Use)
+Chemical Treatment (Herbicide Use)

-Herbicides would be used in place of, or in addition to, trimming by hand at locations where their use is more effective, provides for worker safety, reduces overall management costs, or is integral for the successful management of target noxious weeds.
-Herbicides and surfactants for the treatment of target noxious weed populations are the same as those identified for use in controlling vegetation around Project facilities and features, Project roads and trails, and Project recreation facilities and access roads.
+Herbicides would be used in place of, or in addition to, hand pulling or trimming by hand at locations where their use is more effective, provides for worker safety, reduces overall management costs, or is integral for the successful management of target noxious weeds when consistent with protection of sensitive resources.
+Herbicides and surfactants for the treatment of target noxious weed populations are the same as those identified for use in controlling vegetation around Project facilities and features and Project recreation facilities and features.
 Refer to VIPMP Table 2 for a list of herbicides and surfactants to be used.
-As stated above, if new herbicides and/or noxious weed treatment methods are approved by USDA-FS during the term of the license, PCWA would consult with USDA-FS during annual consultation (Section 7.0) to determine whether modifications to the authorized herbicides or treatment methods are necessary.
+As stated above, if new herbicides and/or noxious weed treatment methods are approved by USDA-FS during the term of the license, then PCWA would consult with the appropriate agency during annual consultation (Section 7.0) to determine whether modifications to the authorized herbicides or treatment methods are necessary.
+All herbicides will be administered by a licensed PCA.

-Revegetation
+Revegetation and Seeding

-It may also be necessary, based on annual agency consultation, to revegetate an area where target noxious weed populations have been treated to prevent the reintroduction of weeds and to encourage growth of native species (Section 8.0).
-In these cases, revegetation would be implemented consistent with USDA-FS guidelines as described under "Measures to Prevent the Introduction or Spread of Noxious Weeds," below.
+It may also be necessary, based on annual agency consultation, to revegetate an area where target noxious weed populations have been treated to prevent the reintroduction of weeds and to encourage growth of native species.
+In these cases, revegetation would be implemented consistent with USDA-FS guidelines as described below.